Scroll to top

 Frequently Asked Questions

-Bogota’s security has improved significantly but express kidnapping, armed robbery, and scopolamine drugging remain real risks.
-Professional security support, particularly secure transport, is strongly recommended for corporate travellers.
+Bogota’s security has improved markedly over the past two decades, but express kidnapping, armed robbery, and scopolamine drugging remain real and active risks.
+Professional security support, particularly vetted secure transport, is strongly recommended for corporate visitors.
+The northern business districts are lower-risk but not incident-free, and the transition to higher-risk areas can be abrupt.

-For corporate travellers staying within the northern business districts, a security driver may be sufficient.
-For those with itineraries including multiple locations, evening activities, or higher-profile visits, close protection is advised.
+For corporate travellers whose itinerary is confined to the northern business districts and who are staying in established hotels with secure transport, a security driver may be the appropriate baseline.
+For those with itineraries including multiple locations, evening activities, meetings outside the main corporate zones, or for any higher-profile principal, a close protection officer alongside the security driver is the appropriate level.

 Get in Touch